purgemebaby/vscode-settings/README.md

 ---
 ### 📋 Description

 As you can see, here is a .json file customized for your VSCode Editor.
-Since this is my usual code editor, I'll prolly add more settings related to extensions and shortcuts.

 ---